bdickason/bdickason.com/posts/biggest-pm-learning-2020-set-an-intention.md

 ---
 title: Set an intention for the year (and tell everyone)
 date: 2020-12-27
-description: "Setting an intention for the year and communicating it broadly helped me spend more time doing work that I love."
+description: Setting an intention for the year and communicating it broadly helped me spend more time doing work that I love.
+thumbnail: '/static/posts/biggest-pm-learning-2020-set-an-intention/point-break.jpg'
 layout: layouts/post.njk
 ---
 # Set an intention for next year (and tell everyone)